Happyr/mq2php/Readme.md

 ### threads

 The number of threads you want to use for each queue.
-As default there ara 3 threads listening to each queue.
+As default there are 3 threads listening to each queue.
 These threads are waiting for a response from the PHP script.
 If you are planning to have several long running script simultaneously you may want to increase this.
 Usually you don't need to bother.